SamPlumb/Pygame-First-Jump/README.md

 # First Jump!

-My first project to learn about creating simple games using pygame-ce.

 ### My Goal -

 The goal with this project was to use my knowledge gained from learning Python and use it to develop something that interests me, Gaming!
 I found Pygame, a module that enables you to create games, Perfect.
 So I thought of a basic concept that would be achievable, that I could complete and be proud of!